Winner, AIA Emerging Professionals Program of the Year Award

 Location: LabCentral, Cambridge

-How contractors and architects frustrate clients.
+How contractors and architects misunderstand, frustrate clients.
 What keeps clients up at night.
 Responding to client needs in different market sectors.
-How to increase repeat business.
+How to increase client satisfaction and repeat business.

 Location: Consigli Construction, Milford, MA

 Increasing project cost controls and profit.
-Spotting, addressing financial problems quickly.
-Achieving full financial literacy, meeting current standards.
-Understanding company finances, your role and impact as a young professional.
+Spotting, addressing project financial problems quickly.
+Understanding company finances, your role and impact as a young contractor.

 FROM MANAGER TO LEADER